thuthuat/RobinRadic.github.io/_posts/2014-12-30-linux-from-scratch.md

 ## Compiling the packages for the LFS client system
 Now we're starting with [chapter 6 of LFS](http://www.linuxfromscratch.org/lfs/view/stable/chapter05/introduction.html).
+This will take quite abit longer compared to previous chapter and requires more manual operations.
 Lets set up the file system and chroot into the client.
 {% highlight sh %}
 # Change permissions